kuzzleio/kuzzle/doc/2/api/api-protocols/3-mqtt/index.md

 MQTT is a lightweight messaging protocol designed for IoT devices and optimized for **high-latency** or **unreliable networks**.

-It establish a **bi-directional communication channel** between a client and a server.
+It establishes a **bidirectional communication channel** between a client and a server.

 ::: warning
 The MQTT protocol is disabled by default.